alexandrekleppa/CNN-for-gastrointestinal-tract-images-multiclass-classification/README.md

-# Covolutional Neural Network for gastrointestinal disease multi class classification.
+# Covolutional Neural Network for gastrointestinal tract images multi class classification.

-The aim of this repository is identify and classify 8 different types of images of gastrointestinal medical dataset.
+The aim of this repository is identify and classify 8 different types of images of gastrointestinal tract medical dataset.
 With 40 epochs, a validation accuracy of 77%.

 ### The classes for classification:
 - Dyed and lifted polyps;